return42/sphkerneldoc/linux_src_doc/drivers/thermal/of-thermal_c.rst

 On success returns a valid struct thermal_zone_device, otherwise, it returns a corresponding \ :c:func:`ERR_PTR`\ .
 Caller must check the return value with help of \ :c:func:`IS_ERR`\  helper.
-Registered hermal_zone_device device will automatically be released when device is unbounded.
+Registered thermal_zone_device device will automatically be released when device is unbounded.

 .. _`devm_thermal_zone_of_sensor_unregister`: